Subgraph densities in Markov spaces: Random mapping by tree decomposition

 In particular, we obtain the following formula for the density of the bigraph $G$ in $\Mb$:

 Formula \eqref{EQ:PI-PSI} does not define $\eta^G$ if $G_0$ is not a bigraph but only a bipartite graph (so its bipartition classes are not fixed).
-It may even happen that only one of these measures is well-defined (if the maximum degree in $U$ is larger than $k$).
+It may even happen that only one of these measures is well-defined (\lljav{for example,} if the maximum degree in $U$ is larger than $k$).

-But assume that both of them are well-defined; is then $\eta^G=(\eta^*)^{G^*}$ or at least $t(G^*,\eta)=t(G,\eta)$?
-By Theorem \ref{THM:MU-ETA}, this is the case when $\eta$ is defined by a graphon, and by \ref{THM:MAIN-KAB}, this also holds true if $G$ contains no quadrilaterals.
+But assume that both of them are well-defined; is then $\eta^G=(\eta^*)^{G^*}$ or at least \bjav{$t(G^*,\eta^*)=t(G,\eta)$}?
+By Theorem \ref{THM:MU-ETA}, this is the case when $\eta$ is defined by a graphon, and by \bjav{the bi-Markov space analogue of Theorem \ref{THM:MAIN-KAB} (see Remark \ref{REM:XKAB})}, this also holds true if $G$ contains no quadrilaterals.
 Further sufficient conditions will be given below.
 We'll state such a theorem (Theorem \ref{THM:X-DENSITY}) later.
 On the other hand, Example \ref{EXA:KAB-ORT} shows that some condition along these lines is necessary.

 One of the difficulties caused by this asymmetry can be partly remedied as follows.